Did you know that Knockout Roses care is so easy, many believe the Knock Out helped save the popularity of roses?

-It is worth noting that, although Knockout Roses remain resistant to the majority of Rose diseases such as powdery mildew, they have become susceptible to a malady known as Rose Rosette Disease.
+It is worth noting that although Knockouts remain disease-resistant to the majority of Rose diseases such as powdery mildew, they have become susceptible to a malady known as Rose Rosette Disease.

-This problem was once quite rare, but it has taken a foothold because of the proliferation of blossoms found in mass plantings of Knockout Rose bushes.
+The Rose Rosette disease problem was once quite rare, but it has taken a foothold because of the proliferation of blossoms found in a mass planting Knock Out Roses.

-How To Care For Knock Out Rose Bush?
+How To Care For Knock Out Rose Bushes?

 If you already know a great deal about roses, you can toss most of your knowledge out the window!

 The question of “How To Care For Knock Out Roses” is simple.
-They are remarkably easy-care and very low-maintenance.
+These roses offer remarkably easy care and very low maintenance.

-Unlike other roses, the Knock Out Rose bush does well in partial shade to sun.
+Unlike other roses, the Knock Out Rose plant bush does well in partial shade to full sun.

-You can enjoy carefree beauty Knockout Roses as individual plants, settle them into mixed beds of perennials and annuals, create borders and hedges and plant them in large containers.
+You can enjoy the carefree beauty of Knockout Roses by growing them as individual plants, settling them into mixed beds of perennials and annuals, creating borders and hedges, and planting them in large containers.

-Generally speaking, they maintain an upright, round, compact shape that grows to about 3-4 feet high by 3-4 feet wide.
-In extremely ideal conditions, and left totally un-pruned, they can sprawl out to 5-foot tall and 5 feet wide.
+Generally speaking, these roses maintain an upright, round, compact shape that grows to about 3-4 feet high by 3-4 feet wide.
+In ideal conditions, and left totally un-pruned, they can sprawl out to 5 feet tall and 5 feet wide.

-Getting Started With Knockout Roses Care Is Remarkably Easy
+Getting Started With Knock Out Rose Care Is Remarkably Easy

 These hearty roses are tolerant of a wide variety of conditions.
 They are happy in partial shade and in full sun and can tolerate most variations in temperature.

-They are sensitive to extreme heat so they are not drought tolerant.
-If you live in an area that has very punishing sun you will probably find that your roses do better in partial shade.
+In general, knockouts are drought-tolerant but are sensitive to extreme heat.
+If you live in an area that has a very punishing sun, you will probably find that your roses do better in partial shade.

 It’s good to start out with a well-prepared bed by Rototilling the area where you wish to plant your Knockout Roses to a depth of at least 12 inches.